Spring Garden Revival

 Easton Municipal Ordinances for Weeding Equipment Operation & Commercial Service Standards

-Easton regulates weeding equipment operation to minimize noise and disruption.
+Easton enforces municipal ordinances governing weeding equipment operation and commercial service standards.
 Permitted hours are typically 7:00 AM-7:00 PM on weekdays and 8:00 AM-6:00 PM on Saturdays, with Sunday work often restricted before 9:00 AM or prohibited.
-Noise and decibel limits apply, especially in residential areas, and coordination with municipal noise bylaws and event schedules is required.
-Commercial operators must register with the Town Clerk, obtain Home Improvement Contractor registration for contracts >$1,000, and maintain insurance (1M minimum, workers’ compensation, environmental impairment liability).
-MDAR Category 36 pesticide applicator certification is required for chemical applications.
+Noise and decibel limits apply, especially in residential areas.
+Commercial operators must register with the Town Clerk, obtain Home Improvement Contractor registration for contracts >$1,000, and maintain insurance (1M minimum general liability, workers’ compensation, and environmental impairment coverage).
+Pesticide applicators require MDAR Category 36 certification.
 Safety protocols include traffic control, equipment maintenance, public notification, and emergency response procedures.
-Environmental compliance covers material handling, vehicle maintenance, immediate cleanup, and documentation, in coordination with MassDEP and local bylaws.
+Environmental compliance mandates proper material handling, vehicle maintenance, immediate cleanup, and documentation, in coordination with MassDEP and local bylaws.